ewasm/wasm-metering-old/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-This injects metering into wasm's ast
+This injects metering into wasm's ast.
+Metered code is code that counts how many steps it has run.
+The meter counting should be done in a protected location.
+Here we use `(import "ethereum" "addGas" (param i32))` This assume that the ffi will provide an `addGas` function.

 # USAGE